arri-cc/cloud-run-srv-records/README.md

 **Serverless VPC Connector:** Allows Cloud Run services to connect to resources hosted within your  VPC as well as resolve hosts using your private Cloud DNS Managed Zone

-**Add SRV record DNS resolution to workloads:** For the jobs running in Flink, you would need to add an enhancement to  resolve the Cloud Run services by name.
-I used a library called  dnspython.
-Also, i haven’t had a chance to test it, but I believe grpc  client-side load balancing has built-in support for resolving, then  following SRV records.
-There are patterns to do hijacking of the request in various clients to replace the host:port with whats returned from  SRV.
+**Add SRV record DNS resolution to workloads:** For the workloads that consume Cloud Run services, you would need to add an enhancement to  resolve the Cloud Run services by name.
+In the example function I've used a library called  `dnspython`.
+There are also implementations, like [srv_hijacker](https://github.com/rohitpaulk/srv_hijacker), that  hijack the request to replace the host:port via SRV records.